This is a named option in the Statistics PhD.

 Letters of Recommendation Required 3

-Students holding a bachelor's degree with a natural science, social science, or engineering major and strong mathematical background are encouraged to apply for admission to the graduate program in statistics.
-Students are advised to undertake graduate work in statistics only if their undergraduate grades in mathematics were uniformly high.
+Individuals holding a bachelor's degree with a natural science, social science, or engineering major and strong mathematical background are encouraged to apply for admission to the graduate program in statistics.
+Applicants are advised to undertake graduate work in statistics only if their undergraduate grades in mathematics were uniformly high.

 Graduate School Resources